 All that being said, this response curve is not fully indicative of a lack of bass response.
-The proximity and coupling between the drivers and the listener’s eardrums allow for an increase in perceived bass over regular head-mounted headphones and loudspeakers.
+The proximity and coupling between the drivers and the listener's eardrums increase perceived bass over regular head-mounted headphones and loudspeakers.
 Therefore, earphones can provide a stronger bass sensation while actually producing less low-frequency sound.

 To test this, try gently pushing your earphones deeper into your ears and listen for the increase in bass.

-There is a slight peak in the EarPods’ sensitivity at 2 kHz.
-This boost helps to bring out the character in most vocals and instruments, which is important in order to hear the detail of the audio, particularly with earphones that are often used in noisier environments and during physical activity.
+There is a slight peak in the EarPods' sensitivity at 2 kHz.
+This boost helps bring out the character in most vocals and instruments.
+This is important to hear the audio's detail, particularly with earphones that are often used in noisier environments and during physical activity.

 The EarPods, like the vast majority of headphones, has a high-end roll-off.
 This roll-off starts around 11 kHz.
 There is a resonance peak around 16 kHz before the high-end rolls off.

-Note that these high-end roll-offs are common because headphones sit close your ears and so high frequencies sound louder than they actually are.
-Typically, high-end frequencies dissipate quickly in the air between loudspeakers and our ears but this is not the case with the close proximity of our ears and the headphone drivers.
+Note that these high-end roll-offs are common because headphones sit close to your ears, and so high frequencies sound louder than they actually are.
+Typically, high-end frequencies dissipate quickly in the air between loudspeakers and our ears, but this is not the case with the proximity of our ears and the headphone drivers.

 Bass boosting also achieves a similar effect while bringing up the perceived loudness of bass frequencies.
 This is important because headphones do not produce the visceral type of bass that loudspeakers produce (the bass you can feel in your body).